 Pictet Asset Management Inc. (Pictet AM Inc) is responsible for effecting solicitation in North America to promote the portfolio management services of Pictet Asset Management Limited (Pictet AM Ltd) and Pictet Asset Management SA (Pictet AM SA).

 In Canada Pictet AM Inc is registered as Portfolio Managerr authorized to conduct marketing activities on behalf of Pictet AM Ltd and Pictet AM SA.
 In the USA, Pictet AM Inc. is registered as an SEC Investment Adviser and its activities are conducted in full compliance with the SEC rules applicable to the marketing of affiliate entities as prescribed in the Adviser Act of 1940 ref.
 17CFR275.206(4)-3.

-Mary-Therese Barton joined Pictet Asset Management in 2004 and is the Head of Emerging Debt.
+Mary-Therese Barton joined Pictet Asset Management in 2004 and is the Head of Emerging Market Debt.
 Before taking up her current position in 2018, she was a Senior Investment Manager in the team.
-Mary-Therese joined as an Emerging Debt Analyst.
+Mary-Therese joined as an Emerging Market Debt Analyst.
 Prior to joining Pictet she worked at Dun & Bradstreet, where she was an economist responsible for analysing European countries.
 Mary-Therese graduated with a BA (Hons) in Philosophy, Politics and Economics from Balliol College, Oxford.